 Families and Consumer Council

-The SCHN FACC has two types of members: volunteer parents and carers of young people, and staff.
-We work in consultation and partnership to ensure consumer knowledge and experience is available to SCHN.
+Membership is made up of volunteer parents and carers of young people, community members and staff.
+We work in consultation and partnership to ensure your voice is embedded in all that we do.

 What we want to achieve

-SCHN is committed to patient centred care and involving you, the patient, parent and carer in your care plan.
 We want to know what is important to you and how we can make your experience better.
-The SCHN FACC and our other Advisory Council's provide an opportunity for parents and carer's to tell us what we are doing well, but also what we can do better.
-Research shows a higher result of positive outcomes when patients, parents and carer's work together in partnership towards a common goal.
+The Council provides an opportunity for parents, carers and community members to tell us what we are doing well, but also what we can do better.

 For more information, please email us at SCHN-PatientandFamilyEngagement@health.nsw.gov.au

 “Our daughter has been receiving treatment at The Children’s Hospital at Westmead since 2017.
 I saw participating in the Families and Consumer Council (FaCC) as an opportunity to draw on our experiences and contribute to decisions that will improve the care of children, young people, and their families at Sydney Children’s Hospitals Network (SCHN).